 Notional income is income you are treated as having even though you do not actually receive it.
-For example, this can be income that is available on application but you have not yet applied for it, or you have applied for only some of it, income due but has not been received, or income you have deliberately deprived yourself of to reduce the amount you must pay for your care (see section 7).
+For example, this can be income that is available on application like the State Pension but you have not yet applied for it, or you have applied for only some of it, or income due but has not been received, or income you have deliberately deprived yourself of to reduce the amount you must pay for your care (see section 7).